youwen5/web/CONTRIBUTING.md

 ### Instructions

-Currently development is only possible on Linux.
-This is because the system directories Typst uses on macOS are slightly different and I don't care enough to fix it right now.
+Currently development is only tested on Linux.
+In theory it should work on macOS.

 We use [nightly
 Rust](https://doc.rust-lang.org/book/appendix-07-nightly-rust.html) in order to